General Camp Questions:

 What other skills will my child learn besides playing the fiddle?

-We provide a variety of activities for the children to experience beyond fiddling.
-We have a morning assembly meeting before we start classes and workshops.
-At the assembly we often practice yoga and meditation for young people.
+We provide a variety of social and physical activities for the children to experience beyond fiddling.
+We have a morning assembly meeting before we start classes and workshops to set the tone of the day.
+At the assembly we may practice yoga and meditation for young people.
 Before lunch we have a dance instructor lead the kids in group dances.
 Often the style of dancing is Irish Céilí dances.
 Additionally, the kids get to create art each day!
+Half day campers’ art time is separate from the older students.

 Will my child need to practice outside of camp hours?